ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 * Collaboration Tools
 * Conference Participation and Community Engagement
 * Innovation Incubation
-* TODO: Bug Bounty (Hack the DEX)
+* BitShares Development Legal Defense
-* TODO: Development Legal Defense Fund
+* TODO: Development Spokesperson

-This Worker funds a **not to exceed** budget for incubation, collaboration and development of the ideas, engagements and implementations required to advance the BitShares project.
+This Worker funds a **not to exceed** budget for incubation, collaboration, development and defense of the ideas, engagements and implementations required to advance the BitShares project.
 Individuals supported by funds from the budget occupy a defined set of [Core Team Roles](TODO:) at specific rate valuations.